-Leslie Singer attended a special arts high school and continued painting in her early college years, but stopped when she was 21 and didn’t pick up a brush until nearly 20 years later.
-“I didn’t like assignments,” Singer said, “I need to paint what I want to paint.”
+Leslie Singer attended a special arts high school and continued painting in her early college years, but stopped when she was 21 and didn’t pick up a brush for many years.
+“I wanted to paint the figure,” Singer said, “And I was frustrated by the emphasis on conceptual art at that time.”
 She became an English major and pursued a career in publishing and public relations leaving art behind.
 But when the man who was to become her husband asked her what her favorite painting is (Vermeer’s Girl With a Pearl Earring), it launched an ongoing conversation about art that led her back to palette and brush.